Into Film Clubs

 Review a film using the form below, in no more than 300 words, and you could win some amazing prizes for your film club or class.
 You can review as many films as you like, as long as you saw them as part of the Festival.
 Just don't forget to tell us which film you're reviewing please!

 Not booked your free tickets to this year's Into Film Festival yet?
 There's still time to get involved!
 Browse the Festival Programme to find screenings near you.

 Reviews are welcome from every Festival attendee.
 All entries will be reviewed by the Into Film Team, and winners will be chosen from the following categories:

-To enter, download and complete the entry form below and send back to us by Monday 11 December 2017.
-Please note that only entries submitted by post using the form below will be eligible.
+To enter, download and complete the entry form below and send back to us by Monday 10 December 2018.

-You can send your entries free of charge to: Into Film Festival Review Writing Competition, FREEPOST RTAE-BAZG-CSZZ, FILMCLUB Damasco House, 31 Islington Green, London N1 8DU
+You can either email your entries to firstname.lastname@example.org or send them free of charge to: Into Film Festival Review Writing Competition, FREEPOST RTAE-BAZG-CSZZ, FILMCLUB Damasco House, 31 Islington Green, London N1 8DU

 The Audio-Description Review category is kindly supported by the Royal National Institute of Blind People (RNIB).
 We appreciate that audio-description is an art form in itself and we are keen to know how it worked with the film and if it improved the experience at all.